 Mobile phones are not encouraged, but we understand that some students may want them as a safety measure on the way to and from school.
-Therefore, if brought in, they must be switched off and kept in a bag, out of sight as soon as the student first enters the school building at the start of the day.
-They must remain switched off and out of sight until the student leaves the school building at the end of their day.
-Mobile phones used, seen or heard in school will be taken from students and a 60-minute SLT detention will be issued.
-Parents/carers will be asked to collect them in person from the school.
-If a student refuses to give their mobile phone to a member of staff, they will receive a 60-minute detention and be internally isolated for a day in room 35 for refusing to comply with instructions.
+Therefore, if brought in, they must be switched off and kept in a bag, out of sight as soon as the student first enters through the school gates at the start of the day.
+They must remain switched off and out of sight until the student leaves through the school gates at the end of their day. mobile phones are not allowed to be used or visible at any time of the day on the school site.

+Mobile phones used, seen or heard in school will be taken from students and a 60-minute C3 detention will be issued on the same day.
+Parents/carers will be notified by text message that their child is expected to serve the detention that evening after school and will be asked to collect them in person from the school.
+If a student refuses to give their mobile phone to a member of staff, they will receive a 60-minute C3 detention and be internally isolated for a day in room 35 for refusing to comply with instructions.